ColleagueRiley/X11-Drag-n-Drop/README.md

 4) Get XDnD drop data via `ClientMessage` and end the interaction

 # Step 1 (Define X11 Atoms)
-In order to handle XDnD events, XDnD atoms must be initalized via [`XInternAtom`](https://www.x.org/releases/X11R7.5/doc/man/man3/XInternAtom.3.html).
+In order to handle XDnD events, XDnD atoms must be initialized via [`XInternAtom`](https://www.x.org/releases/X11R7.5/doc/man/man3/XInternAtom.3.html).
 These Atoms are used for sending or requesting specific data or actions.

-`XdndTypeList` is used when the target window wants to know the data types the source widnow has supports.
+`XdndTypeList` is used when the target window wants to know the data types the source window supports.
-`XdndSelection` is used to to examine the data during a drag and to retrive the data after a drop.
+`XdndSelection` is used to examine the data during a drag and to retrieve the data after a drop.
 This is used by both the source and target window.

 ```c
 const Atom XdndTypeList = XInternAtom(display, "XdndTypeList", False);